vascocosta/csv_db/README.md

 wraps any potentially blocking code (like opening files or dealing with records) inside a [`tokio::task::spawn_blocking`] function.

+Starting with version 0.2.0, all method invocations that write data, namely insert, delete and update, will automatically try to create the collection file, if it doesn't already exist, including all parent folders.
+For instance, if you try to insert into the users collection, the file `{path}/users.csv`, will be created if it doesn't exist, including all folders in `{path}`.

 [`csv`]: https://docs.rs/csv/1.2.2/x86_64-unknown-linux-gnu/csv/index.html
 [`serde`]: https://docs.rs/serde/1.0.188/x86_64-unknown-linux-gnu/serde/index.html
 [`tokio::task::spawn_blocking`]: https://docs.rs/tokio/1.32.0/x86_64-unknown-linux-gnu/tokio/task/blocking/fn.spawn_blocking.html